Chief and Council

 Councillor Elenore Hendrix

-Councillor Hendrix has served Chief and Council for many years with multiple terms as Chief and Council member for over 20 years.
+Councillor Elenore Hendrix has served Chief and Council for many years with multiple terms as Chief and as Council member for over 20 years.

 She also held the position of Education Officer from 1994 to 2016.